An annual tune-up of your home’s AC system can extend its life by several years.

 If you’ve ever experienced a heat wave, you might remember staying inside your air-conditioned house, eating popsicles, and watching movies.
 But what if your air conditioner had broken down, leaving you doomed to grin and bear it through triple-digit temperatures?

 To avoid that kind of AC emergency, HVAC professionals recommend servicing your AC unit annually.
-A simple, annual AC tune-up is an inexpensive way to keep your air conditioner functioning properly, especially during the summer heat.
+A simple, annual AC tune-up can keep your air conditioner functioning properly, especially during the summer heat.

 What Is an AC Tune-Up?

-During a maintenance tune-up, a local HVAC professional will conduct a general inspection of your HVAC system, looking at both the indoor and outdoor components of your unit, such as the motors and belts.
-They’ll check for any dirty or loose electrical connections, leaks, or broken safety features.
+During a maintenance tune-up, a local air conditioning repair pro will conduct a general inspection of your HVAC system, looking at both the indoor and outdoor components of your unit, such as the motors and belts.
+You can expect an HVAC technician to perform the following tasks during an AC tune-up:

 Yearly tune-ups will help prolong the life of your AC unit and save you money on your utility bills.
 Here are some of the other benefits to maintaining your AC system: